Table 12.19 Miscellaneous Functions

 NULL if an error occurred (such as running

 out of memory or the thread was killed with

 GET_LOCK(), it is

 with transactions.
 That is, committing a transaction does not

 release any such locks obtained during the transaction.

-by another client for a lock with the same name.
-This enables
+blocks any request by another session for a lock with the same

-also enables a client that is not among the set of cooperating
+aware that it also enables a client that is not among the set

-clients to lock a name, either inadvertently or deliberately,
+of cooperating clients to lock a name, either inadvertently or

-and thus prevent any of the cooperating clients from locking
+deliberately, and thus prevent any of the cooperating clients

 SELECT GET_LOCK('lock1',10);-> 1 mysql>